Cyace84/DeNS/docs/src/pages/guides/working_with_ever_name.md

-# Working with DeNS
+# Working with Ever Name

-Before you can begin interacting with DeNS, you will need to obtain a reference to the DeNS registry.
+Before you can begin interacting with Ever Name, you will need to obtain a reference to the Ever Name registry.
 This guide provides example code for using the TypeScript-based API with the [everscale-inpage-provider](https://www.npmjs.com/package/everscale-inpage-provider).

 ::: info
 The example code provided below assumes that it is being run inside a DApp browser, such as Chrome with the [Ever Wallet](https://everwallet.net) extension installed, which exposes the `provider` object.